rugpanov/google-project-management/README.md

   6. Involve and collaborate with your team.
   7. Approach improvement activity in a systematic way.

-  The largest difference between these methodologies is that Lean streamlines processes while Six Sigma reduces variation in products by building in quality from the beginning and inspecting products to ensure quality standards are met.
+  The largest difference between Lean and Six Sigma is that Lean streamlines processes while Six Sigma reduces variation in products by building in quality from the beginning and inspecting products to ensure quality standards are met.
 </details>

+**Lean Six Sigma** is a combination of Lean and Six Sigma approaches.
+It is often used in projects that aim to save money, improve quality, and move through processes quickly.
+Lean Six Sigma is also ideal for solving complex or high-risk problems.
+The 5S quality tool, the DMAIC process, and the use of Kanban boards are all components of this approach.